Resources

 -

 Age Requirements: Effective with the 2020-21 school year, a child must comply with compulsory attendance requirements from age six (6) to age eighteen (18).
 Specifically, a child who has attained the age of six (6) on or before September 1 must enroll and attend school or begin a home education program that year.
 A home education program must be documented and evaluated to account for all schooling during that time.
 Kindergarten is not required in Pennsylvania.
 Parents may choose to submit an affidavit for homeschooling their kindergarten child, but it is not required.
+If you begin homeschooling after September 1 (ie during the school year), you can declare then.

 Standardized Testing